Matrix (mathematics): Probability theory and statistics

-Symmetries and transformations in physics
+Quantum mechanics and particle physics

+The first model of quantum mechanics (Heisenberg, 1925) used infinite-dimensional matrices to define the operators that took over the role of variables like position, momentum and energy from classical physics.
+(This is sometimes referred to as matrix mechanics.)
+Matrices, both finite and infinite-dimensional, have since been employed for many purposes in quantum mechanics.
+One particular example is the density matrix, a tool used in calculating the probabilities of the outcomes of measurements performed on physical systems.

 Linear transformations and the associated symmetries play a key role in modern physics.
 For example, elementary particles in quantum field theory are classified as representations of the Lorentz group of special relativity and, more specifically, by their behavior under the spin group.
 Concrete representations involving the Pauli matrices and more general gamma matrices are an integral part of the physical description of fermions, which behave as spinors.
 For the three lightest quarks, there is a group-theoretical representation involving the special unitary group SU(3); for their calculations, physicists use a convenient matrix representation known as the Gell-Mann matrices, which are also used for the SU(3) gauge group that forms the basis of the modern description of strong nuclear interactions, quantum chromodynamics.
 The Cabibbo–Kobayashi–Maskawa matrix, in turn, expresses the fact that the basic quark states that are important for weak interactions are not the same as, but linearly related to the basic quark states that define particles with specific and distinct masses.

-Linear combinations of quantum states

-The first model of quantum mechanics (Heisenberg, 1925) represented the theory's operators by infinite-dimensional matrices acting on quantum states.
-This is also referred to as matrix mechanics.
-One particular example is the density matrix that characterizes the "mixed" state of a quantum system as a linear combination of elementary, "pure" eigenstates.

 Another matrix serves as a key tool for describing the scattering experiments that form the cornerstone of experimental particle physics: Collision reactions such as occur in particle accelerators, where non-interacting particles head towards each other and collide in a small interaction zone, with a new set of non-interacting particles as the result, can be described as the scalar product of outgoing particle states and a linear combination of ingoing particle states.
 The linear combination is given by a matrix known as the S-matrix, which encodes all information about the possible interactions between particles.